 An infinitesimal spiral segment dh can be replaced with an infinitesimal segment of a circle with radius ρ; hence its length is ρdφ.

 Using the polar equation of a spiral, we can replace ρ with kφ, and dρ with kdφ

 Now we have the dependence of the length dl on the angle dφ.
 To find out the length, we need to integrate from the initial angle to the final angle.

 Long story short, the final integral is:

 If a spiral starts from zero angle (from the center), the formula is simplified:

-But in real life, of course, roll of material does not start from the center.
-Usually it has sleeve, hence inner diameter and initial angle.
-How all these parameters are related?
+But in real life, of course, a roll of material does not start from the center.
+Usually, it has a sleeve, hence the inner diameter and initial angle.
+How are all these parameters related?